-No airline will compensate you for baggage damage if you jam everything you own into one suitcase.
+No airline will compensate you for baggage damage if you jam too many items into one suitcase.
 Contracts of carriage generally exclude damage to overstuffed luggage or to items packed in unsuitable bags, such as flimsy shopping bags.
-Zipper damage is seldom paid for by airlines, so there is no reason to jam too many articles into a suitcase.
+Airlines seldom compensate passengers for zipper damage, so there is no reason to shove too many articles into one bag.

 If Your Baggage Is Damaged